GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 PWAs on Oculus Quest&nbsp;2 are a lot of fun and very promising.
 The endless virtual canvas that lets users scale their screen to whatever fits the current task best has a lot of potential to change the way we work in the future.
-While typing in VR with hand tracking is still in its infancy and, at least for me, does not work very reliably yet, it works well enough for entering URLs or typing short texts.
+While typing in VR with hand tracking is still in its infancy and, at least for me, doesn't work very reliably yet, it works well enough for entering URLs or typing short texts.

 What I like the most about PWAs on the Oculus Quest&nbsp;2 is that they are just regular PWAs that